vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

         float scattering;
     };

-This is the same as Shader Version 3 but with per-fragment position.
+This is the same as shader version 3 but with per-fragment position.
 By modifying position, you can modify the per-fragment depth.
 This allows you to create things like ray-marched geometry that depth-tests properly and is dynamically lit by light entities.
-The trade-off is that this version is much more expensive than Version 3.
+The trade-off is that this version is much more computationally expensive than version 3.

 ^^^^^^^^^^^^^
 Zone Entities
 ^^^^^^^^^^^^^

-Zones operate slightly differently.
-They support the same global defines, but not the provided methods or constants.
+Zones entities operate slightly differently.
+They support the same global defines but not the provided methods or constants.
 They also provide the following inputs:
 ::

     vec3 _normal;
-    Skybox skybox; (a struct containing vec4 color) samplerCube cubeMap; (the skybox texture)
+    Skybox skybox; // a struct containing vec4 color samplerCube cubeMap; // the skybox texture

 And must implement the following method, regardless of version:
 ::